 One study commissioned by the ICFMA examined 49 ICF homes.
-Average airtightness was [email protected] Compare this to an average air changes per hour (ACH) of 4.8 for the wood-framed homes in the study.
+Average airtightness was 1.26ACH@50.
+Compare this to an average air changes per hour (ACH) of 4.8 for the wood-framed homes in the study.

 Throughout the United States and Canada, demands for verification of airtightness are growing. lower tests for new construction.
 ICF construction meets newer, more stringent codes with ease.
 A blower test is often required.

 ICFs are known for their energy savings.
 Compared to traditional stud walls, they often deliver energy savings of 50 percent or more.
 Even a modest-sized ICF home generates significant energy savings.
 Compare a 2,000 square-foot wood frame home with an ICF home of the same size.
 A study commissioned by the Insulating Concrete Forms Manufacturers Association (ICFMA) estimates savings.
 In more northern climates, researchers estimate savings of $140-190 per month.

 There are net-zero homes and zero-energy-ready homes.
 Net-zero homes have renewable energy systems that generate all energy requirements.
 Zero-energy ready homes can offset most or all energy needs with the addition of a renewable energy system.
 Utility credits and federal tax rebates often reduce the net cost of a zero energy ready home.
 ICFs deliver the return-on-investment (ROI) that stakeholders seek.